-- Patient Services Coordinator
+Patient Services Coordinator

-- Community Outreach Coordinator
+Community Outreach Coordinator

 Bachelor's Degree in Public Health

-Bachelor's programs often allow students to select a concentration and explore a specialized topic in public health and/or include an internship or practicum component that provides valuable opportunities to gain practical workplace experience and enhance a resume.
+Bachelor's programs often allow students to select a concentration and explore a specialized topic in public health.
+Many programs also include an internship or practicum component that provides valuable opportunities to gain practical workplace experience.

-- Clinical Data Analyst
+Clinical Data Analyst

-- Public Health Inspector
+Public Health Inspector

 Public health inspectors investigate public establishments such as restaurants and swimming pools to ensure that businesses comply with all local, state, and federal health laws.
 Inspectors often travel for their work, sometimes hundreds of miles if situations require their expertise.
-Public health programs provide future inspectors the knowledge and skills needed to perform their jobs successfully.
+Public health programs provide future inspectors with the knowledge and skills needed to perform their jobs successfully.

 Master's Degree in Public Health

-In addition, most master's-level curricula emphasize scholarly research skills, data collection, and analysis methodologies.
-Candidates later apply these skills as they develop a master's thesis related to their concentration.
-A student's thesis project demonstrates depth of knowledge and research proficiency, so many graduates choose to include them in job application portfolios.
+In addition, most master's programs emphasize scholarly research skills, data collection, and analysis methodologies.
+Students apply these skills as they develop a master's thesis related to their concentration.
+A student's thesis project demonstrates their depth of knowledge and research proficiency; many graduates choose to include these in job application portfolios.

-- Senior Research Associate
+Senior Research Associate

-- Environmental Health and Safety Specialist
+Environmental Health and Safety Specialist

-These specialists strive to improve workplace safety by focusing on employee behavior and company practices.
+These specialists improve workplace safety by focusing on employee behavior and company practices.
 After conducting research and compiling data, environmental health specialists develop new methods for improving workplace safety and establish guidelines for employee conduct.